-- fp A file-like object to write the mapping to.
-It must have been opened as a text file with a Latin-1-compatible encoding. - separator (text string) The string to use for separating new or modified keys & values.
-Only " ", "=", and ":" (possibly with added whitespace) should ever be used as the separator.
+- fp (Text IO) A file-like object to write the mapping to.
+It must have been opened as a text file with a Latin-1-compatible encoding. - separator (str) The string to use for separating new or modified keys & values.
+Only " ", "=", and ":" (possibly with added whitespace) should ever be used as the separator. - ensure_ascii (bool) if true, all non-ASCII characters in new or modified key-value pairs will be replaced with \uXXXX escape sequences in the output; if false, non-ASCII characters will be passed through as-is